FindMySchool LogoFindMySchool

 The school values of Ambition, Respect and Compassion are embedded through a Respect Charter that shapes behaviour expectations.
 According to the most recent inspection, pupils adhere to this framework and behaviour is good throughout the school.
 The atmosphere is purposeful without being pressured, reflecting a community where over 1,600 pupils of varying abilities and backgrounds learn together.

-At Key Stage 2, performance exceeds England averages across the core subjects.
-In 2024, 77% of pupils met the expected standard in reading, writing and mathematics combined, compared to the England average of 62%.
-This places William Hulme's in the middle band of schools in England, ranking 8,495th among approximately 15,158 primaries (FindMySchool ranking).
+At Key Stage 2, performance is solid across the core subjects.
+In the current dataset, 70% of pupils met the expected standard in reading, writing and mathematics combined.
+This places William Hulme's 3,831st among 14,978 primaries in England for primary academic outcomes (FindMySchool ranking).

-Reading scaled scores averaged 104, with 82% reaching expected standard.
-Mathematics scaled scores also averaged 104, with 77% at expected level.
-Grammar, punctuation and spelling scores reached 105 on average.
-At the higher standard, 14% of pupils achieved greater depth across reading, writing and mathematics, compared to the England average of 8%.
+Reading scaled scores averaged 108, with 90% reaching expected standard.
+Mathematics scaled scores averaged 107, with 80% at expected level.
+Grammar, punctuation and spelling scores reached 107 on average.
+At the higher standard, 10% of pupils achieved greater depth across reading, writing and mathematics.

 Within Manchester specifically, the primary phase ranks 167th.
 While not among the city's highest performers, results demonstrate consistent delivery above national expectations.